yadakhov/awesome-request-network/README.md

 ### What is Request Network?

-A decentralized network built on top of Ethereum, which allows anyone, anywhere to request a payment.
+Request Network decentralized network built on top of Ethereum, which allows anyone, anywhere to request a payment.

+### Where can I purchase Request tokens?

+Are are many changes.
+For a complete list go to [CoinMarketCap](https://coinmarketcap.com/currencies/request-network/#markets).

-## Official Social Links
+### Official Social Links

 - [Medium](https://blog.request.network/)
 - [Reddit](https://www.reddit.com/r/RequestNetwork/)